wallarm/gotestwaf/README.md

       --grpcPort uint16         gRPC port to check
-      --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (default 2) --ignoreUnresolved        If true, unresolved test cases will be considered as bypassed (affect score and results) --logFormat string        Set logging format: text, json (default "text") --logLevel string         Logging level: panic, fatal, error, warn, info, debug, trace (default "info") --maxIdleConns int        The maximum number of keep-alive connections (default 2)
+      --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (default 2) --ignoreUnresolved        If true, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If true, payloads will be included in HTML/PDF report --logFormat string        Set logging format: text, json (default "text") --logLevel string         Logging level: panic, fatal, error, warn, info, debug, trace (default "info") --maxIdleConns int        The maximum number of keep-alive connections (default 2)